The Accra Metropolitan Assembly (AMA) is to embark on a mas¬sive decongesting exercise beginning on Sunday to rid the city of unauthorised structures.

-The exercise, which is the third in three years, follows the persistent refusal of hawkers to move into authorised structures provided for them by the AMA .
+The exercise, which is the third in three years, follows the persistent refusal of hawkers to move into authorised structures provided for them by the Assembly.

-The AMA Chief Executive, Mr Stanley Nii Adjiri Blankson, who announced this in Accra yesterday, said the exercise would last three days and named the areas to be affected as East Legon, Airport Residential Area, Tetteh Quarshie, Dzorwulu, Cantonments and Labone.
+The AMA Chief Executive, Mr Stanley Nii Adjiri Blankson, who announced this in Accra on Thursday, said the exercise would last three days and named the areas to be affected as East Legon, Airport Residential Area, Tetteh Quarshie, Dzorwulu, Cantonments and Labone.

 He added that about 250 police personnel and 200 members of the Community Protection Unit of the National Youth Employment Programme (NYEP) would be deployed to those areas during the exercise.